-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE PERIOD ENDED 31 JANUARY 2024

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Taverham High School ("the Charitable Company" or "the Trust") for the year to 31 August 2023.
-The Annual Report serves the purposes of both a Trustees' Report and a Directors' Report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2023 to 31 January 2024.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The Trust operates an academy for pupils aged 11 to 18 serving a catchment area in Taverham.
-It has a pupil capacity of 1,100 in the main school and had a roll of 1,077.
-Furthermore, the Trust had a roll of 125 sixth form students as identified in the Autumn 2022 school census.
+It has a pupil capacity of 1,249 overall with 1,093 main school pupils on roll as per the October 23 census with a further 153 students in sixth form.